12 entryways that make a great first impression

 Design: Jessie Schuster / Photo: Douglas Friedman

-Sometimes foyers can be dark, especially in New York apartments where daylight from a window doesn’t reach the front door.
-Doubling down on the dark can be effective in creating a dramatic entrance (pun intended!), with saturated paint.
-In this Greenwich Village Pre War, the blue feels powerful but minimal.
+Sometimes foyers can be dark, especially in New York apartments where daylight from a window often doesn’t reach the front door.
+Doubling down on the moody vibe with saturated paint can create a dramatic entrance (pun intended).
+In this Greenwich Village Pre-War, the blue feels powerful but unifying.
 The ceiling light is a 1930s fixture, and the furniture is a mix of Scandinavian and Italian Mid Century designs.

 Design: Bachman Brown Design / Photo: Eric Petschek

 To make design authentic, don’t focus too narrowly on a single style.
-Instead, try introducing an insouciant touch for one of the design elements to bring in a moment of surprise.
+Instead, try introducing an insouciant touch, by introducing an unexpected moment.
 Take inspiration from this Eames wire chair that sneaks into a traditional Victorian townhouse front hall.

 Victorian front hall with eclectic antiques